ethersphere/swarm-docs/contents/incentivization.rst

  * a node gets rewarded for serving resources
  * a node gets charged for requesting resources

-Every peer maintains a local database on its own file system which contains accounting information of all peers with which it exchanged data.
+Every peer maintains a local database on its own file system which persists accounting information of all peers with which it exchanged data.
+On every change, the in-memory accounting structures are updated and immediately persisted to disk in order to avoid synchronization issues.

 .. note::